jueqiw/pytorch_Unet/README.md

 - [ ] fix dice score = inf problem
 - [ ] make the epoch more smaller / make the every_epoch_avl = fraction
 - [ ] write test part on the 1069 data
+- [ ] why there is a warning in mp4 part

 ### Reading
 - [ ] reading nnUnet again and using padding and interplot instead of interplotting